greatvovan/url-shortener/README.md

 - The service is not protected from abuse (storing overwhelming amount of meaningless long URLs).
 Such protection should be considered and put as a filter in front of this API.

+- Expiration date is set for a key, but expiration/recycling job is not implemented.